 Don’t let a bad brake pad get you into a bad situation.
 If you suspect a problem, make it a priority to get it checked out.
 The experts are your local NAPA AutoCare Center can help you get to the bottom of any brake problem.

+Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on brake pad replacement, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.